danvet/danvet.github.io/_drafts/maintainer-statistics.md

 first.
 As soon as that's done I expect this recent dip will again be over.

 In short, even when facing big growth like the GPU subsystem has, it's very much doable to keep training new maintainers to keep up with the increased demand.

+### Review of maintainer commits established in the GPU subsystem

-On top of that we've also managed to make review a standard practice, with most of the drivers, and all the core code consistently being reviewed.
+Looking at relative changes in how consistently maintainer commits are reviewed there's a clear grow from pretty much nothing to 80+% of all maintainer commits who have seen some formal oversight.
+We didn't just keep up with the growth, but scaled faster and managed to make review a standard practice.
+Most of the drivers, and all the core code are now consistently reviewed.
 Even for tiny drivers with small to single person teams we've managed to pull this off, through combining them into larger teams run with a group maintainership model.